 Ohio's Kingmaker: Mark Hanna, Man and Myth.
 2010.
 Ohio University Press.

-Showdown in the Show Me State.
+Showdown in the Show Me State: The Long Fight over Conceal and Carry in Missouri.
 2005.
 University of Missouri Press.

 A book about Saturday Night Live and the Presidential Election of 1976 is currently under review.